 In a lease agreement in Alaska, a landlord can only charge up to 2 months’ rent as a security deposit.
 This is delegated by Alaska law § 34.03.070(a).
 However, if the rent is more than $2,000, this is no longer applicable.

-The security deposit should be returned to the tenant within 14 days of abandoning the property if the tenant left on the agreed-upon date.
+The security deposit should be returned to the tenant within 14 days of abandoning the property if the tenant leaves on the agreed-upon date.
 However, if the tenant does not leave by the stipulated date, the landlord has 30 days to return the security deposit, as noted by § 34.03.070(g).

 Right to enter